+Figure 3: Non-Compliant Containers.
 POCT = ‘Point of Care Testing’

 The laboratory will endeavour to obtain the correct sample identification in order to proceed with analysis, however if this is not possible the sample will be logged as non-compliant and will not be analysed.
 Leaking sample containers are also non-compliant and will not be analysed.